yuuwe-n/intro_cpp/README.md

 > These are tips that apply to programming in general

 Try understanding the code segments presented in the code.
-For notes, don't take notes on every single syntax line, YOU WILL LEARN SYNTAX WHEN YOU CODE.
+For notes, don't take notes on every single syntax line, *you will learn syntax when you code*.

 When beginning, I reccomend to write the code segments inside your IDE/text editor.
 It helps you learn syntax/understand the code.
 I especially do this,